Young Californian Dies After Accidentally Taking Counterfeit Xanax

 His family, too, felt his loss keenly.
 Tosh was extremely close to his family, often getting together for family dinners and to play games with his mom, dad, three siblings and two nieces, who adored him.
 They shared a love of sports and enjoyed going to many San Francisco Giants games together.

-Law enforcement investigating Tosh’s death found Benadryl (probably for the hives), and a quarter of a Xanax pill in a Motrin bottle in his room.
+Law enforcement investigating Tosh’s death found Benadryl (probably for the hives), and three-quarters of a Xanax pill in a Motrin bottle in his room.
 According to Sgt.
 Chris Clark, the Santa Cruz Sheriff’s Office detective who worked on Tosh's case, a toxicology report revealed that he had overdosed on fentanyl, a synthetic opioid 50 to 100 times more potent than morphine.
 FDA testing confirmed that Tosh's Xanax was the source.
 It was counterfeit, and contained fentanyl rather than the alprazolam he expected.
 Later, the Santa Cruz County Sheriff's Office arrested a local man after they found more of the counterfeit medication among many other illicit substances in his home.

 Tosh was a unique young man, but this terrible story is far from unique.
 That same week, another young man died after taking a pill from the very same batch of counterfeit Xanax that killed Tosh.
 A third person was hospitalized.
 In May 2017, NBC Bay Area reported that there had been 130 known overdose deaths linked to fentanyl in the Bay Area since 2015.
 The CDC does not track fentanyl overdoses separately from other synthetic opioid overdoses, but their national statistics indicated that overdoses caused by synthetic opioids rose to 9,580 in 2015 (a 72% increase over 2014).
 In parallel, the DEA reported that in 2015 forensic laboratories across the country had found 13,002 incidences of fentanyl in their drug testing (a 65% increase over 2014).